slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don't be so humble - you are not that great.' -- Golda Meir*

 <!--
+Self-worth is how you feel about the negative aspects of yourself.
+The people who truly have self-worth are humble.
+They don’t think they’re something special.
+They know what they are and what they aren’t, and they’re okay with it.

 Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction. -- m manson

 > *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*